ViktorQvarfordt/blog/posts/wip-postgres-graphs-and-trees.md

     1 AS depth,
     ARRAY[source_node_id] AS path
   FROM edge
-  WHERE source_node_id = 1 -- Insert starting node here.
+  WHERE source_node_id = 1 -- Insert starting node here

   UNION ALL